THRIVE IN YOUR NEW LANDSCAPE

-For the past 12 years I have worked as an Employee Assistance Counselor helping adults facing major life events such as; break up / divorce, work issues, relationship / family conflict, illness, death of loved one, relocation, and many other stressors. -- I have also worked as a counselor for community agencies and a state health department.
+For 12 years I worked as an Employee Assistance Counselor helping adults facing major life events such as; break up / divorce, work issues, relationship / family conflict, illness, death of loved one, relocation, and many other stressors. -- I have also worked as a counselor for community agencies and a state health department.

 In 2004 I earned my Master’s degree in Counseling Psychology from Lewis and Clark College.
 I continually further my education by participating in seminars and trainings and seeking consultation.